Regional Insurance Platform: Complexity into Confidence

 Redesigned insurance website with updated information architecture, structure, visuals, and content strategy.

-Updated navigation system offers users expanded interaction space with page links and convenient access to essential hotlines and entry points across the site.
+Navigation now offers expanded interaction space with quick access to essential hotlines and entry points across the site.

 Personalised tools to make informed decisions